Aviah/one-click-django-server/README.md

     you@dev-machine$ ./find_replace.sh```

-These are the texts that you should replace (either with the script or, your editor of choice):
+These are the texts that you should replace (either with the find_replace script, or a text editor):

 1. Replace "PUB.IP.IP.IP" with the actual VPS Public IP (files: etc/hosts, etc/interfaces, etc/django-site-nginx)
 2. Replace "GET.IP.IP.IP" with" the actual VPS Getaway IP (files: etc/interfaces)